tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: maybe a Seat or Bed in the Main Hall?
 	- TBD: create Seat class exit method ?
 		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
+	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)
+	- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?

 - IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???
 	- Probably want to introduce this when I add size / weight / capacity to items and Recepticles??